MYOUSUFFS/myself/README.md

 ```
 ## Usage

-TODO: Include short and useful examples for package users.
+TODO: If I am use the TextFormField i have use add my to MyTextFormField.
 Add longer examples
-to `/update_soon` folder.
+to `/src` folder.

 ```
 dart
-const like = 'sample_soon';
+const like = 'my_text_form_field';
 ```

 ## Additional information